chef/chef-workstation/docs-chef-io/content/workstation/knife_client.md

     {{< note spaces=4 >}}

-    This option is valid only with Chef Infra Server API, version 1.0, which was released with Chef Server 12.1.
-Cannot be passed with --public-key
+    This option is valid only with Chef Infra Server API version 1.0, which was released with Chef Server 12.1.
+It cannot be passed with the `--public-key` option.

     {{< /note >}}